Open-Building-Management/containers/README.md

 Initially working on ubuntu, I switched to alpine to see if it could be possible to produce a smaller image

-The ubuntu/debian process was organise in two separate phases :
+The ubuntu/debian build is a 2 phases process :
 - build a lamp image
 - use that image to install emoncms

-To build the debian/ubuntu images:
+To build the debian/ubuntu lamp images:

 ```
 docker build --build-arg="TARGETPLATFORM=linux/amd64" -t emoncms:ubuntu20.04 lamp/ubuntu.